 Appropriate resources, which staff can use on a day-to-day basis to enable them to comply with the Standards, will also be made available on the intranet.

-The Associate Pro Vice-Chancellor (Welsh Medium Provision and Projects) is the designated lead officer with responsibility for ensuring that the University is fully compliant with the Standards across the relevant campuses.
+The Deputy Vice-Chancellor is the designated lead officer with responsibility for ensuring that the University is fully compliant with the Standards across the relevant campuses.